Andonome/stories/effect_summaries.md

 ## Big

-Description here
+Increse the amount of water.

-0. Weight of 4
+0. By a bucketfull.
-1. Weight of 6
+1. By a whole bathtub.
-1. Weight of 8
+1. By an amount that could fill a small room.
-1. Weight of 10
+1. By a small pond.
-1. Weight of 14
+1. By a whole lake.

 ## Boosted